sbarrio/UniversalLove/README.md

-UniversalLove
+UniversalLove v.1.0
 =============

 sbarrio's submission to LD30.
-Spread the  love throughout the cosmos!
+Spread the love throughout the Cosmos!